 Pete calls himself “the accidental radio talk host” as his weekly shows launched unexpectedly while he was in a small Finger Lakes station one Saturday morning when a regular call-in show host didn’t show up for work.
 Pete swung into action on a moment’s notice – and he’s been on the radio regularly ever since; it’s been seven years!
 He’s owned the Auto Solutions used and service dealerships in Geneva and Canandaigua for 17 years, having established those shops at the culmination of a lifelong career in auto dealership development and service department troubleshooting all over the USA.
 Pete’s a husband, dad, and cancer survivor who has personally raised over $60,000 for cancer research…and when this car guy isn’t fixing, restoring, modifying or selling motive power, he’s just enjoying life as a philanthropist, pet lover and cook.
 Pete and his bride Teagan live in Victor, N.Y.

-Greg Kamp, host of Youth Sports Now has been a youth sports manager, coach and administrator for the better part of 23 years.
+Greg Kamp has been a youth sports manager, coach and administrator for the better part of 23 years.
 He is currently the President of Penfield Little League and sits on numerous advisory committees for youth sports programs locally and nationally, including New York District 4 and Little League International.
 Kamp is a SUNY Youth Sports Institute certified coach and continues coaching today.